 In Japan, depending on season, we add different kinds of vegetable, meat, and mushrooms so you enjoy the food each season offers and get extra nutrition instead of just plain white rice.
 People are always creative in regards to the ingredients they put in.

 Today I added leftover fish cake called Chikuwa and Gobo root.
 I also added miso this time because both ingredients go really well with miso flavor.
 If you are tired of just plain rice, I hope you will add this recipe to your repertoire.

 - Peel the gobo root and cut in half lengthwise and thinly slice diagonally.

-- In a medium bowl, soak gobo root in water or vinegar water (2 cups water + 1 tsp. vinegar) for 15 minutes to prevent from changing color.
+- In a medium bowl, soak gobo in water for 15 minutes to prevent it from changing color.
 Change the water a few times and drain well.